 While Amazon has only recently announced its $700 million upskilling pledge, months of planning took place before the official launch.
 Amazon collects, analyzes, and applies insights from trillions of gigabytes of big data every day, so it is no surprise that its employee training program is also backed by data-driven insights.
 The company collected data from its workforce and leveraged it to make data-driven decisions about the types of training programs to include in its upskill initiatives.

 Yes, these are some of the largest corporations in the world.
 However, their decisions to retrain employees rather than hiring and training new employees are repeatable, no matter your company’s size or industry.
 Any organization can follow these companies’ lead and incorporate upskilling into their talent management strategy.

 AT&T, JPMorgan, and Amazon developed ‘retraining’ initiatives in very similar ways.
 They all:

 It is important to note that when developing a retraining program, it is imperative that current skill levels of your workforce are assessed.
 Utilizing eSkill’s assessments allows your company to prioritize and allocate necessary training dollars to areas where your employees need the most upskilling.
 Without this information, your company can’t adequately plan a retraining program and risk wasting valuable resources. eSkill’s online assessment platform makes evaluating your current talent’s skills effective and efficient.
-With the largest library of skills tests in the industry and a 15-year record of perfect Equal Employment Opportunity Commission compliance, eSkill is the best option for administering legally defensible skills tests.
+With the largest library of skills tests in the industry and nearly 20-year record of perfect Equal Employment Opportunity Commission compliance, eSkill is the best option for administering legally defensible skills tests.

 So how do successful companies approach employee training?
 They plan ongoing employee development by using the data collected from skills assessments to develop individualized training programs.
 Doing so makes learning part of the company culture, empowering employees to take responsibility for their own training and develop new skill sets.